Winter Roof Problems (& How to Fix Them)

 Prevention Methods

-The most significant prevention technique is scheduling an attic inspection at least once a year, preferably in the spring or fall, to identify potential airflow or insulation issues.
+The most significant prevention technique is scheduling an attic inspection, preferably in the spring or fall, to identify potential airflow or insulation issues.
 It’s critical that you have a professional verify that components within your roofing system (including your attic) are working.

 We’ve seen issues ranging from bathroom fan vent kinks, insulation gaps, and lack of proper baffles in heavily insulated attics.
 The only way you can fix and prevent attic condensation is to ensure your system is working as intended, and that takes a professional.